grcooper/SurviVR/README.md

 `Tree Prefabs` - The different trees placed on the island randomly selected `Stone Prefabs` - The different stones placed on the island randomly selected `Player move render distance` - Every time the player moves this distance we check if objects are inside of the `Render Distance` and update if they can be seen
+`Min Mountain Width` - Minimum width of the mountain areas `Min Mountain Length` - Minimum length of the mountain areas `Should Generate Mountain` - If we want a mountain to be generated

 ## Systems we would like to have implemented:
 (in no particular order)

 * Better world generation (more interesting)
+	* Seperation of world generation tasks
 * Crafting system
 * Resource systems (health, hunger, energy etc)
 * Inventory system
 * AI's (enemies or friendlies to give the world a more lively feeling)
 * Eventually multiplayer would be great...
+* General Runtime Optimizations - getting high FPS in VR is one of the most important things

 ## Playing around with procedural generation in Unity